 What is GDPR?

-Seven principles of GDPR
+The seven principles of GDPR

-According to the GDPR, the seven principles for the lawful processing of this personal data are:
+GDPR's seven principles for the lawful processing of this personal data are:

 1. Lawfulness, fairness, and transparency